Exact Hopfion Vortices in a 3D Heisenberg Ferromagnet

-In 3D, the solitons are classified by a topological invariant called the Hopf invariant $H$ (or Hopf charge), which is given by the Whitehead integral expression \cite{whitehead} [see Eq. (\ref{hopf-inv}) below].
-A soliton with an integer $H$ value is called a hopfion.
-Note that $H$ can also be interpreted as the linking number of the two closed space curves in 3D physical space that are the preimages of any two distinct points on the target space $S^{2}$.
-Magnetic materials provide an ideal platform to create and study hopfions experimentally \cite{kent}.
-The investigation of these topological entities as possible static solitons in 3D Heisenberg models is therefore of current interest.
-These arise as solutions of the variational equations minimizing the energy, the latter generically being nonlinear partial differential equations that are difficult to solve analytically.
-Hence existing theoretical work on magnetic hopfions typically uses numerical methods as well as simulations \cite{sutcliffeFrust}--\cite{wang}.
-These have undoubtedly yielded useful insights regarding 3D spin textures as well as the knots and links associated with them.
+In 3D, such solitons are classified by a topological invariant called the Hopf invariant $H$ (or Hopf charge), which is given by the Whitehead integral expression \cite{whitehead} [see Eq. (\ref{hopf-inv}) below].
+Here $H$ can also be interpreted as the linking number of the two closed space curves in 3D physical space that are the preimages of any two distinct points on the target space $S^{2}$.
+Magnetic materials provide an ideal platform to create and study such topological solitons experimentally \cite{kent}.
+Their investigation as possible static solitons in 3D Heisenberg models is therefore of current interest.
+They arise as solutions of the variational equations minimizing the energy, the latter generically being nonlinear partial differential equations that are difficult to solve analytically.
+Hence existing theoretical work on topological solitons typically uses numerical methods as well as simulations \cite{sutcliffeFrust}--\cite{wang}.
+These studies have undoubtedly yielded useful insights regarding 3D spin textures as well as the knots and links associated with them.

 In the case of most micromagnetic models such as \cite{rybakov2}, the use of numerical techniques is unavoidable.
-On the other hand, it is instructive to identify a physically realizable magnetic model in 3D in which both the exact hopfion solution as well as its corresponding Hopf invariant can be calculated {\it analytically}.
-Analytical methods play a crucial role in clarifying the basic physical and topological characteristics of hopfions.
-Recently, hopfions have been created and observed experimentally in a multilayer magnetic system \cite{kent}.
+On the other hand, it is instructive to identify a physically realizable magnetic model in 3D in which both the exact soliton solution as well as its corresponding Hopf invariant can be calculated {\it analytically}.
+Analytical methods play a crucial role in clarifying the basic physical and topological characteristics of solitons.
+Recently, topological solitons have been created and observed experimentally in a multilayer magnetic system \cite{kent}.
 A solvable model can also suggest the fabrication of appropriate magnetic materials and initiate more experiments to study the various topological aspects of these nonlinear excitations.
 The present work is motivated by these considerations.